 Public & Media Resources/Media Policy

 No members of the press are allowed to attend the ACNP Annual Meeting unless they attend as an invited guest of a member.
+ACNP does not allow people representing media outlets to report from the meeting.
+The ACNP does not assemble press kits because the meeting is closed to the media.

-- The ACNP will issue a limited number of sanctioned press releases, and will ask the investigators to be available for comment by phone.
+- The ACNP will issue a limited number of sanctioned press releases and will ask the investigators to be available for comment by phone.
 If the investigator is unwilling to be available there will be no press release using the investigator’s name.

 - Selected chairs/first authors will be asked about their interest in an ACNP-issued press release on their panel, talk, or poster.
 If the chair/first author is interested in the ACNP issuing a press release, they will be referred to the ACNP Public Information Committee/Media relations firm.

 - Any press release issued by a presenter, the presenter’s employer, or any other outside person or entity about a presentation scheduled for the ACNP Annual Meeting must be embargoed until the time and date of the presentation and should be clear that it is not sanctioned by ACNP.
+This includes any detail of the abstract and the title.

 ACNP Use of Name Policy